Use of “Mormon”

 Many Mormons recognize it is simply impractical to reference every occurrence as “members of the Church of Jesus Christ of Latter-Day Saints.”
 Even within the LDS church, many continue to use abbreviations like LDS for practical reasons.

-Another practical reason we continue to use “Mormon” is because of its recognition among those within traditional Christian churches.
+Another practical reason we continue to use “Mormon” is its recognition among those within traditional Christian churches.
 Many Christians are familiar with “Mormon” but do not know the term “LDS.”
-Just as Mormon missionaries reach out to Christians, so we also train Christians to reach out in love to Mormons.
+Just as Mormon missionaries reach out to Christians, we also train Christians to reach out in love to Mormons.
 The term “Mormon,” once again, is used in the context of loving concern.

 Are you a member of the Church of Jesus Christ of Latter-Day Saints?